 I came up with Green Chili Stuffed Peppers because I quite honestly just got home from a 72-hour eating and drinking fest in Cincinnati and needed something healthy to eat for the week!
 Green Chili Stuffed Peppers encompass all 6 food groups!
 Yep, 6!
 Meat, vegetables, fruit, grains, dairy and the all-important green chile group.
 A meal plan in Colorado isn’t complete without the 6th group!

-Back in the day, the only thing that Cincinnati had going for it was the Big Red Machine, Skyline Chili, Graters Ice cream, Zips Cafe a few great parks, the riverfront, the WEBN fireworks (still the best in the world) and maybe few other things (remember I was a teenager when I left).
+Back in the day, the only thing that Cincinnati had going for it was the Big Red Machine, Skyline Chili, Graters Ice cream, Zips Cafe a few great parks, the riverfront, the WEBN fireworks (still the best in the world), and maybe few other things (remember I was a teenager when I left).
 Now 30 years later, Cincinnati has cleaned up its act.
 It’s amazing!
 Wow.
-It’s clean, it’s vibrant, it has culture, it’s pretty, its still a midwest small city and the downtown area is more fun than most cities!
+It’s clean, it’s vibrant, it has culture, it’s pretty, it’s still a midwest small city and the downtown area is more fun than most cities!
 I had no idea and what’s funny, everything is so close to wherever you are coming from!
-Honestly, Denver is a full on a driving town and why I don’t go downtown too often.
-No matter what suburb in Cincinnati that you live, people hang out downtown.
+Honestly, Denver is a full-on driving town, and why I don’t go downtown too often.
+No matter what suburb in Cincinnati where you live, people hang out downtown.
 I think that’s great especially when a city has so much to offer!
-All I can say is that I am impressed by everything Cincinnati.
+All I can say is that I am impressed by everything in Cincinnati.
 See below for the plethora of pictures that I took!